How to ensure AR programmes deliver to the bottom line – part one

 Smug moment: I’ve enjoyed getting back to my roots, direction, content and outreach.
 I still get a huge high when I see client content getting picked up.

-Note to self: There’s software out there to do this stuff, decide where your time is best spent, and spend it there.
+Note to self: There’s software out there to do this stuff.
+Decide where your time is best spent, and spend it there.

-Note to self: Don’t be tempted to spread yourself too thin.
-Even by a puppy.
+Note to self: Don’t be tempted to spread yourself too thin, even by a puppy.

-Dark muttering: Ask any of my former bosses, I was always borderline employable.
+Dark muttering: Ask any of my former bosses.
+I was always borderline employable.
 Are there rescue shelters for feral freelancers, offering warm and loving forever contracts, doing the filing in the basement for some kindly brand?

-Note to self: Better stick with the programme kid and as Fat Boy Slim might say:
+Note to self: Better stick with the programme, kid.

 ‘We’ve come a long, long way together